Getting Started with nvdebug#

 and platform_xyz.json files.
 At the end of the run, the tool will generate the output log xyz.zip

-file in the directory that was provided using the –o option.
+file in the directory specified by the –o option.
 If no directory is provided, the log

 will be generated in the /tmp directory.